-OPEN CALL: The Untitled Magazine “Innovate” Print Edition + The Untitled Space Exhibition
+OPEN CALL: The Untitled Magazine “REBEL” Issue Collector’s Print Edition + The Untitled Space Exhibition

-The Untitled Magazine is pleased to announce a partnership with The Untitled Space for an exclusive artist open call for the “Innovate” Collector’s Print Issue and Group Exhibition.
+The Untitled Magazine is pleased to announce a partnership with The Untitled Space for an exclusive artist open call for the “REBEL” Issue and Exhibition.

-The Untitled Magazine invites artists to submit their work for the magazine’s first annual Artist Open Call with submissions now open through May 3rd.
-Get featured in The Untitled Mag’s next Print and Digital Collector’s Edition, themed “Innovate” as well as exhibit your work in a group show at The Untitled Space gallery in Tribeca, New York.
-The Special Collector’s Issue will revolve around the most innovative artists and creatives and will debut along with the “Innovate” exhibition this September in New York City.
+The Untitled Magazine invites artists to submit their work for the magazine’s 2nd annual Artist Open Call with submissions now open through June 30, 2022.
+Get featured in The Untitled Mag’s next Print and Digital Collector’s Edition, themed “REBELS” as well as exhibit your work in a group show at The Untitled Space gallery in Tribeca, New York.
+The Untitled Magazine’s print issues are globally distributed to over 30 countries.
+Select retailers include Barnes & Noble, WH Smith, Iconic, Hudson News, Selfridges, and more.
+The Special Collector’s Issue will debut with a group show this September 2022 at The Untitled Space art gallery in Tribeca, New York.

-Selected artists will be featured with one to six pages in the print issue along with their artist biography and/or artist statement, their artwork will be featured in the gallery’s in-person exhibition and will additionally include an online viewing room of the exhibition on the website, online exclusive of the exhibition on Artsy, special coverage of the exhibition on a variety of media outlets, as well as coverage on the magazine and gallery social media channels.
-Artists will additionally have the opportunity to submit their work for consideration for the cover of The Untitled Magazine’s “Innovate” issue.
-The selected artist’s work will be featured on the cover along with an exclusive interview about their artwork inside the issue.
-Fashion, beauty, and entertainment creatives, as well as illustration artists, can submit their work for the “Innovate” issue through our portal on Kavyar.
+Selected artists will be featured with one to six pages in the print issue along with their artist biography and/or artist statement, their artwork will be featured in the gallery exhibition which will additionally be featured on the gallery’s website, as an exclusive on Artsy, as well as featured in special coverage of the exhibition on a variety of media outlets, and on our social media channels.
+Artists will additionally have the opportunity to submit their work for consideration for a cover of The Untitled Magazine’s “REBEL” issue along with an exclusive interview on their work for the magazine.

-The “Innovate” Collector’s Print Issue and Gallery Group Show will be curated by Indira Cesarine, editor in chief of The Untitled Magazine and gallery director of The Untitled Space.
+The “REBEL” Collector’s Issue and Exhibition will be curated by Indira Cesarine, editor-in-chief of The Untitled Magazine and founder/gallery director of The Untitled Space.
 Artists who submit may also be considered for future opportunities with The Untitled Space gallery such as art fairs, group shows, online exhibitions, and exclusives, as well as future opportunities for coverage in The Untitled Magazine and its online channels.
-Submissions are open to all artists, both national and international, working in all visual mediums.

-The “INNOVATE” Issue + Exhibit Open Call includes:
+The “REBEL” Collector Issue + Exhibit Opportunity Includes:

-- PUBLICATION IN THE UNTITLED MAGAZINE “INNOVATE” COLLECTOR PRINT + DIGITAL ISSUE
+- PUBLICATION IN THE UNTITLED MAGAZINE ‘S ANNUAL COLLECTOR PRINT + DIGITAL ISSUE

 - ONLINE EXCLUSIVE OF THE EXHIBITION ON ARTSY.NET

-- PRESS OUTREACH REGARDING THE EXHIBITION TO INTERNATIONAL ART & CULTURE MAGAZINES + ART CRITICS
+- OUTREACH REGARDING SELECTED ARTWORK TO PRESS INCLUDING INTERNATIONAL ART & CULTURE MAGAZINES, ART CRITICS, GLOBAL ART COLLECTORS

 - SOCIAL MEDIA COVERAGE OF THE SELECTED ARTWORK ON ALL GALLERY + MAGAZINE CHANNELS (150,000+ COMBINED)

-The Untitled Magazine + The Untitled Space gallery will host a reception for the “INNOVATE” issue launch and group exhibition opening, which will take place September 2021.
+The Untitled Magazine + The Untitled Space gallery will host a reception for the “REBEL” Issue launch and exhibition opening, which will take place in September 2022.
 The gallery will additionally post the exhibition and artwork on Artsy.net as well as other sites to promote the artwork to international collectors.
-A number of virtual activations will also be implemented to promote the exhibition including an online viewing room, Instagram artist talks and other special programming to be announced.
+A number of virtual activations will also be implemented to promote the exhibition including special programming to be announced.

 • Submissions are open to all artists, both national and international, working in all visual mediums.